 After the briefing the race began.
 Around the waterfront and soon we were at the first roundabout.
 James was leading and for some unknown reason decided to ignore fucking everything and go to the right around the roundabout, the very roundabout Ryan had explicitly told us not to go right on just moments before!
 Everybody, of course, followed him and in doing so it undid all those months of work put in by Ryan.
-By going to wrong way James ensured that the result wouldn’t be official.
+By going the wrong way James ensured that the result wouldn’t be official.
 He really fucked everything up.
 Big time.
 That’s tennis players for you!
 He didn’t even say sorry.
 Just threw a metaphorical shit covered towel in Ryan’s face.

 To be honest I was happy to still be able to see the leaders at the roundabout.
 I haven’t been running much but even at 2K I was still feeling good.
 Gilmour wasn’t that far ahead and then my legs stopped working properly and 3k never seemed to arrive and I wasn’t having much fun.
 There was a guy in front of me.
 I somehow caught him and gave him some encouragement to keep going.
 He took my advice and disappeared into the distance and then more people came past me and a lot of them didn’t look like they’d ever run before.
 That was disappointing.